 - On average, businesses generate $6.50 for every $1 invested in influencer marketing.

 - 81% of marketers who have used influencer marketing judged it to be effective.

 - 51% of marketers believe they get better customers from influencer marketing.

 - 59% of marketers increased their influencer marketing budgets last year.
-Make sure you pick the right influencers for your brand.
-They’ll be in bigger demand.

 The Growth of Brand Influencer Partnerships

 Let’s face it: people trust what other people (as opposed to corporations or advertising) have to say.
 This is why influencer marketing has become such a powerful and effective marketing strategy.